Our People.

 Drama and Theatre Practitioner

-Chelsea Morgan is the Lead Artist for Kámoši Juniors Performing Arts Group, CAN’s project for children in Leigh, in the borough of Wigan, and has worked on other CAN projects over the years.
+Chelsea Morgan was the Lead Artist for Kámoši Juniors Performing Arts Group, CAN’s project for children in Leigh, in the borough of Wigan, and has worked on other CAN projects over the years.

 She has worked in theatre engagement and participation for the last 10 years.
 Previously, Chelsea worked in Oldham Coliseum‘s Learning Department and at the Royal Exchange Theatre developing, producing, and delivering projects across Greater Manchester.
 As a creative, she has worked for other organisations including HOME, The Lowry, and Art With A Heart developing creative projects both nationally and internationally.